Fr Matthew Charlesworth, SJ

 The woman came looking for water.

-But she discovered something greater.
+She discovered something greater.

 She discovered the source.

-And Christ still meets thirsty hearts today.
+Christ still meets thirsty hearts today.

 So during this Lenten week we might quietly ask ourselves: